 The position of regions in relation to the key Lisbon targets depends on their overall level of development.
-The convergence regions tend to score much lower on all these indicators (see Table 3.1).
+The Convergence Regions tend to score much lower on all these indicators (Table 3.1).
 Nevertheless, they made considerable progress in this regard between 2000 and 2008.
-The Lisbon Index measures the distance of regions from eight Lisbon targets (see Table 3.1).
-A region scores 100 if it has reached all eight targets, while the region farthest away from all eight score s zero.
+The Lisbon Index measures the distance of regions from eight Lisbon targets (Map 3.7).
+A region scores 100 if it has reached all eight targets, while the region farthest away from all eight scores zero.
 The Convergence regions increased their score by seven points over the period, almost as much as the RCE regions, indicating that all regions contributed to the pursuit of the Lisbon Strategy and not only the more developed.